Graceful exit

 A graceful exit (or graceful handling) is a simple programming idiom wherein a program detects a serious error condition and "exits gracefully" in a controlled manner as a result.
 Often the program prints a descriptive error message to a terminal or log as part of the graceful exit.

 Usually, code for a graceful exit exists when the alternative — allowing the error to go undetected and unhandled — would produce spurious errors or later anomalous behavior that would be more difficult for the programmer to debug.
 The code associated with a graceful exit may also take additional steps, such as closing files, to ensure that the program leaves data in a consistent, recoverable state.

 Graceful exits are not always desired.
 In many cases, an outright crash can give the software developer the opportunity to attach a debugger or collect important information, such as a core dump or stack trace, to diagnose the root cause of the error.

 In a language that supports formal exception handling, a graceful exit may be the final step in the handling of an exception.
 In other languages graceful exits can be implemented with additional statements at the locations of possible errors.

 The phrase "graceful exit" has also been generalized to refer to letting go from a job or relationship in life that has ended.

+In programming languages

-In Perl
+Perl

 In the Perl programming language, graceful exits are generally implemented via the die operator.
 For example, the code for opening a file often reads like the following: